Response of quantum spin networks to attacks: Background

 While the quantum mutual information does not fully describe the system (a full description is given by the density matrix), there are still several motivations for using quantum mutual information.
 First, the pairwise MI is an upper bound to the squares of all two-body correlations along any direction~\cite{wolf2008area}.
 This can be important since one is often only interested in knowing two-body correlations.
-Second, previous works have shown that the variation of MI across the phase diagram mirrors the system's underlying phases~\cite{sundar2018complex, valdez2017quantifying, zaman2019real,bagrov2019detecting}.
+Second, the MI network captures a lot of the richness of the system's quantum wave function, including long-range correlations and entanglement.
+Notably, previous works have shown that the variation of MI across the phase diagram mirrors the system's underlying phases~\cite{sundar2018complex, valdez2017quantifying, zaman2019real,bagrov2019detecting}.
 Third, the MI is a direct quantum analog of the most common complex network measures used in classical networks for EEG and fMRI~\cite{bullmore2009complex}, and is therefore an established choice from classical complex network theory and well understood.
 Finally, the MI taken as a complex network has proven useful in a number of quantum contexts, including complex dynamics~\cite{hillberry2020entangled}.